 If you follow me on Instagram you’ve seen two versions of my latest shawl pattern Lovely Stripes.
 There’s the original version in shades of purple that the pattern was written for.
-It uses a five-skein set of SweetGeorgia mini skeins that are 28 grams each plus an almost full skein of a sixth colour.
+It uses a five-skein set of SweetGeorgia mini skeins.
+The mini skeins are 28 grams each plus an almost full skein of a sixth colour.
 I love purples and it’s beautiful but even while I was knitting that original version my brain was churning with other ideas.
 This ten-stripe shawl is calling out for colour experimentation.
 The ten stripes alternate between garter stitch stripes and eyelet stripes and it’s a perfect fit for mini skeins, fade sets, creative colour combinations, or even yarn leftovers.

 Yarn Selection